This document introduces operations related to setting custom scale-up.

 Threshold: Supported options include 10%, 20%, and 30%.

-4. When the instance status changes from "configuring elastic scale-out policy" to "running", the feature is enabled successfully.
+4. When the instance status changes from "configuring elastic scale-up policy" to "running", the feature is enabled successfully.

-Modifying the Elastic Scale-out Policy for CPU
+Modifying the Elastic Scale-up Policy for CPU

-Disabling Custom Scale-out
+Disabling Custom Scale-Out

 Note: